 Humans have many driving forces, both internal and external.

-We can use them positively or negatively, but the negatives could drag us down.
+We can use them positively or negatively, but must be careful because using them negatively can drag us down.

-This can determine many things about the path our lives will take, and how well or poorly we end up.
+How we use our driving forces determines many things about the path our lives will take, about how well (or unwell) we end up.

 Below are some powerful driving forces that impact our daily lives.